 About News George Santos' college education is a myth.
 Is he the only one lying?
 We checked.
 Jan 21, 2023 George Santos' college education is a myth.
 Is he the only one lying?
 We checked.
 Among the freshman members who attended elite colleges, five hold degrees from Harvard University.
 (Image Janniswerner/IStock Editorial via Getty Images) George Santos is an anomaly among lawmakers when it comes to fabricating his education credentials, based on a USA TODAY review of his fellow freshmen members of Congress.
 But it turns out those credentials are rarely vetted.
 The Long Island congressman claimed to have degrees from Baruch College and New York University, neither of which have a record of Santos earning a degree – a fact only publicized after he was elected in November.
 Educational background checks for 91 out of 93 freshman members held up, in most cases for all of their cited degrees.
 About a dozen universities did not respond and the two discrepancies that emerged both were minor compared to Santos’.
 In reaching out to 139 schools named in official biographies, campaign materials and news articles by the new senators and congress members, reporters heard back from dozens that few media outlets, sometimes none, had tried to verify the then-candidates’ educational credentials during the past year.
 READ STORY ON USA TODAY Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
 He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
 He is founder and co-director of the Center for Effective Lawmaking.
-Read full bio Related Content Craig Volden The Primary Path for Turning Legislative Effectiveness into Electoral Success Research Effective lawmakers are the workhorses of the US Congress, yet we know little about the electoral payoffs of their efforts.
+Read full bio Related Content Craig Volden Legislative Effectiveness, Progressive Ambition, and Electoral Success Research The Primary Path for Turning Legislative Effectiveness into Electoral Success Research Effective lawmakers are the workhorses of the US Congress, yet we know little about the electoral payoffs of their efforts.
 Are effective lawmakers better at warding off challengers in the next election?
 Do they win at a greater rate?
-Spatial Models of Legislative Effectiveness Research Spatial models of policymaking have evolved from the median voter theorem through the inclusion of institutional considerations such as political parties, committees, and various voting and amendment rules.
-Such models, however, implicitly assume that no policy is more effective than another at solving public policy problems and that all proposers are equally capable of advancing proposals.
-Investigations, Distrust, and Stigma: Why George Santos May Not Get Much Done in Congress News Facing investigations after lying about whether he graduated college, worked on Wall Street, founded a charity, owned rental property, and descended from Holocaust survivors, Republican Rep. George Santos of New York may find it more difficult than the typical freshman lawmaker to deliver results.
-Batten Showcase 2022: Building a Better Congress ft.
-Craig Volden News In this lecture, professor at the Frank Batten School of Leadership and Public Policy and Co-Director of the Center for Effective Lawmaking, Craig Volden, shares data-driven insights on how to Build a Better Congress.
+Improving Expertise of Congressional Staff News In an op-ed published in The Messenger, Craig Volden and Alan E. Wiseman of the Center for Effective Lawmaking write that without proper career training for congressional staffers, expertise gaps on Capitol Hill will continue to be problematic.
+Bipartisanship the “secret sauce” for effective lawmaking, despite rising polarization in Congress News Despite perceptions that Congress is dominated by partisan interests, a new study from the Center for Effective Lawmaking -- co-directed by Batten professor Craig Volden -- finds that legislators who draw in cosponsors from both sides of the aisle are more effective.
 Stay Up To Date with the Latest Batten News and Events Subscribe

 Craig Volden Craig Volden is a professor of public policy and politics at the University of Virginia, with appointments in the Frank Batten School of Leadership and Public Policy and the Department of Politics.
 He studies the politics of public policy, with a focus on what policy choices arise within legislative institutions and within American federalism.
 He is founder and co-director of the Center for Effective Lawmaking.
 Read full bio